 Frequently Asked HIFU Questions

 HIFU, which stands for high intensity focused ultrasound, is the focusing of sound waves to create heat at a specific point; this is called the focal point.
 This heat effectively destroys the targeted tissue.
 HIFU was cleared by the FDA for prostate ablation in October 2015 although it has been available outside the United States for more than 10 years for the treatment of localized prostate cancer and benign prostatic hyperplasia (BPH) or prostate enlargement.
+Research more about HIFU by clicking HERE.

 What is the Sonablate®?

 The Sonablate® is a non-invasive medical device manufactured by SonaCare Medical, which uses HIFU to ablate tissue which trained physicians can use for treating prostate cancer and BPH.
 The Sonablate® uses a single transducer to obtain real-time images of the prostate during treatment and provides treatment in zones from top to bottom and from side to side.
 Sonablate® software allows the surgeon to customize each of the treatment zones to safely ablate the entire gland.
+For more inforamtion about Sonablate please click HERE.

 How does Sonablate treat prostate disease?